-Planet is a free and open source software for publishing and following web content, and it does not require a centralized server or service.
-It uses IPFS to achieve peer-to-peer content distribution.
-Furthermore, you can link your content to an Ethereum Name (.eth) so that others can follow you via Planet by the .eth name.
-Since both IPFS and ENS are decentralized, you can build your websites or follow others, all in a decentralized manner.
+Planet is a free and open source tool for publishing and following web content.
+It doesn't rely on a central server or service, and instead uses IPFS for peer-to-peer content distribution.
+You can also link your content to an Ethereum Name (e.g. yourname.eth) so that others can follow you on Planet using your .eth name.
+Since both IPFS and ENS are decentralized, you can use Planet to build and follow websites in a decentralized way.

-After you created a website with Planet, right-click on the item in the sidebar, and choose "Copy IPNS," then you will get something that looks like this in pasteboard:
+After you create a website with Planet, you can easily share it with others by copying its IPNS address.
+To do this, simply right-click on the item in the sidebar and choose "Copy IPNS."
+This will copy an IPNS address that looks something like this:

-Then you can put that IPNS into your ENS ContentHash like this:
+You can then paste this IPNS address into your ENS ContentHash like this: